 Know Your Chino Types

 Style is determined largely by your personal taste and chosen life path.
-From chain retailers to the luxury moguls, the chino’s quality and appearance is also largely dictated by its maker.
-Learn who you are and what you need, based off this break down.
+From chain retailers to the luxury moguls, the chino’s quality and appearance are largely dictated by their maker.
+Knowing who you are and what you need will influence the brands you shop with.

 Fast Fashion Chinos

-This is your average high-street or shopping centre brand chino.
-Their fast-fashion price point makes cheap chinos super casual – emphasised in the meant-to-be-noticed stitching on the leg, hem and pockets of the trouser.
-The cotton quality is lower too, giving them a lighter feel and a more worn-in look.
-With this in mind, they are very much ‘casual’ pants, paired best with equally casual pieces like a tee or polo and sneakers or boat shoes – no socks.
+Fast-fashion chinos come from your run of the mill high-street brands.
+Their fast-fashion price tag means they’re better suited to more casual occasions – emphasised by the (usually commonplace) stitching on the leg, hem and pockets.
+The cotton quality tends to be lower too, giving them a lighter feel and a more worn-in look.
+With this in mind, they are very much ‘casual’ pants, paired best with equally casual pieces like a tee or polo and sneakers or boat shoes – no socks of course.

-These chinos are made from thicker, more durable fabrics and fit differently from the cheaper trousers.
+These chinos are made from thicker, more durable fabrics and fit differently compared to their cheaper counterpart.
 The best comparison is the denim jean.
 Recognised for their more relaxed fit, the worker chinos create a rougher, ‘vintage Americana’ aesthetic.
 Textured, sturdy garments roll best with the worker chino – think a Chambray shirt, denim jacket, flannel plaid or this season’s shirt jacket or ‘shacket’.
 Hiker boots base out the heritage lumberjack or Steve McQueen-in-the-workshop looks.

 The wide-leg style fits well for gym junkie bodies too or men with naturally larger thighs.
 But beware, the ruggedness of the worker chino makes them off-limits for preppy polos, and a clumsy companion for a button-shirt and blazer.